 - Train the musculoskeletal system in case of walking disorders and

 - Train the building up of the muscles through strength and endurance training

 Environment-related measures are:

-- Remove any tripping hazards (e.g. loose cables, poorly recognizable steps, wet surfaces, wrong spectacle lens thickness, clothes that are too long and loose, shoes that are too big or too loose)
+- Remove any tripping hazards (e.g. loose cables, poorly recognizable steps, wet surfaces, glasses with wrong prescriptions, clothes that are too long and loose, shoes that are too big or too loose)

 - Provide adequate lighting